nikfrank/chess-workshop/README.md

 </div>
 ```

-we know that pieces will always be the right size for our board, so we can use it to loop over to generate the rows
+we know that `this.state.pieces` will always be the right size for our board, so we can use it to loop over to generate the rows

 that's a lot shorter than having to repeat out a bunch of `.Row` divs eh?